greglook/whidbey/README.md

 [![Clojars Project](http://clojars.org/mvxcvi/whidbey/latest-version.svg)](http://clojars.org/mvxcvi/whidbey)

-You'll also need to activate the plugin middleware; to do this add the following to your profile as well:
+Since Leiningen has deprecated implicit plugin middleware, you'll need to activate it by ading the following to your profile as well:

 ```clojure
 :middleware [whidbey.plugin/repl-pprint]